The evolution of the sizes and angular momentum content of galaxies in the COLIBRE simulations: Simulations and analysis

-Subgrid models for stellar and AGN feedback were calibrated at m7 resolution using Gaussian process emulators that were trained on $\sim 200$ simulations of the same $(50 \, {\rm cMpc})^3$ volume \citep[see][for details]{Chaikin2025a}.
+Subgrid models for stellar and AGN feedback were calibrated at m7 resolution using Gaussian process emulators that were trained on $\sim 200$ simulations of the same $(50 \, {\rm cMpc})^3$ volume \citep[see][for details]{Chaikin2026a}.
 Parameters for m7 runs were obtained by fitting the emulator to the GAMA DR4 $z=0$ galaxy stellar mass function from \citet[][GSMF]{Driver2022} and to the (projected) SMR of \citet{Hardwick2022}.
 The fit was performed over the galaxy stellar mass range $10^9 < M_\star/{\rm M_\odot} < 10^{11.3}$, applying equal weights to both datasets.
 At the m5 and m6 resolutions, subgrid parameters were adjusted manually to achieve convergence.
 The coupling efficiency of AGN feedback was independently calibrated so that the black hole mass--stellar mass relation agreed with the observed relation for massive galaxies for which robust black hole mass estimates are available.
+This calibration strategy yields excellent weak convergence\footnote{As discussed in \citet{Schaye2015}, ‘weak convergence’ refers to agreement across resolution levels when subgrid models are recalibrated independently at each resolution.
+In this approach, subgrid parameters are allowed to compensate for changes in galaxy properties arising from different numerical parameters, such as mass and force resolution.
+Throughout this paper, remarks about ``good convergence'' across resolution levels explicitly refer to weak convergence rather than implying insensitivity to unresolved physics.} in key galaxy properties across all resolution levels.

-More details about the calibration and convergence between runs of different resolution can be found in \citet{Schaye2025}, \citet{Chaikin2025a}, and in Appendix~\ref{app:convergence}.
+More details about the calibration and convergence between runs of different resolution can be found in \citet{Schaye2026}, \citet{Chaikin2026a}, and in Appendix~\ref{app:convergence}.